A Great Big Bunch of You

 A Great Big Bunch of You is a 1932 Warner Bros.
 Merrie Melodies cartoon, directed by Rudolf Ising.
 The short was released on November 12, 1932.
+A ventriloquist's dummy in the city dump improvises a piano, from the junk there, to play and sing the title song, "A Great Big Bunch Of You", by Mort Dixon and Harry Warren.
+The various animals and animated junk perform in segued vignettes.

 Summary

 An old, bearded man in a tall stack of hats sleepily drives an unsteady horse-drawn carriage full of junk to a dump, where he unloads his cargo.
 Bottles descend from the precipice, shattering one on top of another, followed by pans, boots, and bric-à-brac.
 The well-dressed dummy that once sat prominently atop the eclectic pile tumbles down onto a discarded mattress and bounces from thence, landing on the hard ground and then being struck on the head by a flying cuckoo clock, coming to apparent consciousness as the clock's namesake bird struts forth to issue his mocking, namesake call.
 Having teased the doll, the bird chassés back to his wooden home, once more taunting his victim before entering.
 The doll, no longer dazed, happy to have found life, skips and slides merrily over to the ruin of a piano, its keyboard and hammers intact, its soundboard and strings quite absent.
 The dummy places a nearby discarded box-spring such that its springs may stand in for the strings of an upright piano; he plays, singing the title song, scatting here and there, even to the percussive accompaniment of his seat's slapping rhythmically against his backside.
 The dummy's gloves pull away from his hands, marching and dancing along the keys unbidden, then returning to the wearer.